rentals in a storm

 • Material Participation Exception: If you materially participate in the management of your short-term rental (spending at least 100 hours annually and more than any other person), the rental may be considered non-passive, allowing you to deduct rental losses against other types of income (such as wages).

 • Limitations on Deductions: Deductions for short-term rental losses are subject to limitations.
-The IRS imposes a $25,000 limit on rental loss deductions for individuals with an adjusted gross income (AGI) of $100,000 or less.
+Unless you qualify for better treatment, for example, as a Real Estate Professional, the IRS imposes a $25,000 limit on rental loss deductions for individuals with an adjusted gross income (AGI) of $100,000 or less.
 For every $2 of income over $100,000, the $25,000 limit is reduced by $1, and it phases out entirely at an AGI of $150,000.

 Self-Employment Tax Considerations: